Before you begin an HCCF application, please review our Grant Making Policy & Procedures November 5, 2018.

 Beginning in 2018, HCCF will require nonprofits that apply for funding to have at least one current board member who has completed an HCCF-approved nonprofit board governance training program.
-To help nonprofits meet this requirement, HCCF is offering Building Dynamic Boards of Directors training sessions this summer and fall.
-Participants will sharpen their knowledge of the most critical elements of nonprofit boards of directors.
-They will learn about nonprofit board development, fundraising, strategic planning, managing change, and other essential topics.
+To help nonprofits meet this requirement, HCCF is offering Building Dynamic Boards of Directors training three times a year.
+HCCF began holding nonprofit board training sessions in the fall of 2015, and they have been held three times each year since 2016.

-All applications must be submitted by 4:00 p.m. on Tuesday, February 28, 2017 to be considered.
+All applications must be submitted by 4:00 p.m. on February 28th to be considered.
 Grants awarded will be no more than $2,000.00

 Youth Philanthropy grants are focused on supporting young people and their communities.
 Requested grant funds should be used to offer a range of activities for those aged 13-19 years old.
 Grants are intended to engage youth in society by creating healthy, guiding relationships with adults, providing constructive free time activities, offering character–building opportunities, and encouraging a sense of community.
 Activities can include, but are not limited to, arts, music, sports, leisure and other activities where young people can make friends in a fun and safe environment.
 Priority will be given to grants that identify innovative and challenging ways to engage youth to participate.

-Award recipients will be notified in April 2017.
+Award recipients will be notified in April 2018.
 For more information or questions contact Heather Stafford, Director of Programs at 812-738-6668 or email her at email@example.com